jessepav/lacygoill-wiki-backup/vim/mapping.md

 ## ?

-Document that it's probably better to run `norm! g@l` rather than pressing `g@l` directly.

-Why?
-Because if your opfunc invokes `input()`, you don't want your keys to be consumed.

-MWE:
+Document this pitfall:

     nno cd :call Func()<cr>bbb
     fu Func() abort
         call input('>')
     endfu

-Press cd, and you'll see that `bbb`  has been consumed by `input()` and inserted on the command-line, instead of being pressed.
+Press  `cd`, and  you'll  see that  `bbb`  has been  consumed  by `input()`  and inserted on the command-line, instead of being pressed.
 But if you rewrite the mapping like this, it works as expected:

     nno cd :call Func()<bar>norm! bbb<cr>